OpenVotingTechnologyGroup/VoteTrackerPlus/docs/informal-security-overview.md

 Once a LAN at a voting center starts scanning / processing cast vote records, the LAN needs to be protected against run-time adversarial attacks at disrupting active voters.
 This is no different then other non-VTP implementations.
 Best practices should be used - wired connections if possible, WiFi encryption, etc.

-Note that the local voting center can go offline at ballot scanning time without issues.
-This is because each local VTP repo is self contained regarding the creation and management of cast vote records.
-In a worse case scenario, the cast ballots can be rescanned into VTP from scratch in bulk at a later time.
-In this scenario depending on the local election budget, the voter sheets can be redistributed to the voters by having voters revisit a secure election voting center and having VTP print another voter sheet with the old digests mapped to the new digests.
-In this workflow the voter DOES NOT reveal their private offset nor does the private offset change - VTP will look up the old digests with a map to the new digests of the new cast vote records.
-In this case the first compromised VTP repos is not made public.

-### 5e) Data-Local-Update

-Data-Local-Update refers to the security and attack surfaces in play when at a local voting center ballots are being scanned into VTP.
-This is the time and place where new [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) and SHA-256 Git digests are being generated.
+Ballot scanning and tabulating is the time and place where new [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) and SHA-256 Git digests are being generated.
 The generation of both are completely local as the salt's for the GUIDs include the various private and public keys already shared between the local VTP submodule repo and the root parent VTP repo and git service.

 At a high level, each ballot is separated into each [contest](https://pages.nist.gov/ElectionGlossary/#contest).
 The voter's ballot will receive a different git commit for each contest.
 The main purpose of this is to minimize the revelation of perhaps nefarious patterns to the multiple perhaps *uninteresting* contests on a ballot.
 There is no way in VTP to re-assemble the individual ballot contests into the original single (paper) ballot with the sole exception being the private information returned to the voter - their specific row offset in their specific voter sheet.

 Once the voter has personally and privately blessed the cast vote record or decided to pass on that verification step entirely, the physical ballot is printed with a GUID that is both random and based on a unique local election repo private key as well as a root election private key passed from the root repo/organization to the local via a private key exchange.
 An adversary will not be able to generate a valid GUID against the public election keys without these keys.

 This ballot GUID is also added to the digital scan of the ballot by the ballot scanning device.
 This simply associates the physical ballot with the actual digital scan, both of which are never made public.
 This association aids audits and recounts by limiting the ability to alter either the physical or digital scans in isolation.
 Election officials control the physical ballot while the contractual agreement between the election officials and the ballot scanning hardware supplies determines the ownership of the actual ballot scans.

-Next a per contest GUID is generated and printed on the physical ballot and added to the JSON payload of the git commit for each contest.
-The git commits are generated with an altered/zero'ed out date and time such that all dates and times are the same.
-Each commit is in a different workspace and are not sequential in relationship.
-The JSON payload does not contain the ballot GUID but only the specific contest GUID.

-The last approximately 200 (TBD - this number may be smaller or larger post more cryptographic analysis) ballots are also still in their respective individual workspaces having not yet been locally pushed.
-Thus, there are 200 x the number of ballot contest workspace-only commits that have yet to be pushed to the local VTP repo.

-Next, the voter's VTP sheet is printed.
-A random row is selected to be the voters specific ballot, and that row is filled with the voter's true git commits.
-The other 99 rows are randomly selected from the 200 un-pushed workspaces and printed to fill the sheet.
-Each ballot contest is randomly selected so that there is no association of ballot questions back to a single specific ballot.
-Finally the sheet is printed and the voter's row is privately revealed on a small display to the voter.
-The passing back of the voter's row on the sheet is done in private manner limiting the ability of the voter to prove to a third party that they voted in a specific manner.

-Then a random set of per contest commits across a random set of the un-pushed workspaces are pushed via a merge to the local git repo, returning the number of un-pushed workspaces so-to-speak to 200.
-In this manner as ballots are scanned and cast vote records are created, they are sequentially pushed the local remote randomly both in actual ballot order and in contest order.

-After all the polls close, the last remaining 200 un-pushed cast voter records are pushed again in a random order.